jon--lee/jon--lee-blog.github.io/_posts/2015-09-12-DataChannels-with-WebRTC.md

 If you open this raw HTML file, you'll find a header and three buttons.
 Essentially what will happen here is that when the user clicks the "Ready" button, they'll make their presence noticed by the server.
 When we have two peers who are noticed by the server, the server will enable either to click "Connect," which will establish the data channel.
 Then a peer can click "Send Data," which will send some text over to the other peer.
+"Connect" and "Send Data" are disabled for now since the peer will go through stages to establish a data channel.

 We want this to be running from Express, so we should probably set that up now.
 Open up `index.js` and add the following lines of code.